 an individual or organization designated to receive benefits or funds under a will or other contract, such as an insurance policy, trust or retirement plan

-"I, [name], of [city, state, ZIP], give, devise and bequeath to Make-A-Wish [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."
+"I give to Make-A-Wish, a nonprofit corporation currently located at 4742 N. 24th St., Ste.
+400, Phoenix, AZ 85016, or its successor thereto, ______________* [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."

 able to be changed or cancelled

 A revocable living trust is set up during your lifetime and can be revoked at any time before death.
 They allow assets held in the trust to pass directly to beneficiaries without probate court proceedings and can also reduce federal estate taxes.

 cannot be changed or cancelled